-As students in a professional education program, Nursing students shall conduct themselves in a professional manner during all classes, labs, seminars, and clinical rotations.
+As students in a professional education program, Nursing students shall conduct themselves in a professional manner during all classes, labs, seminars, and clinical rotations regardless of platform (Distance Education or Residential).
 This includes showing respect for faculty, patients, clinical personnel, and other students; prompt attendance for all classes, labs, and clinical assignments; and avoidance of any behavior that disrupts or interferes with academic or clinical activities.